Difference Between Inflation and Deflation

 - If inflation in a country is higher than that in its trading partner countries, then the cost of goods for that country is higher than the imported goods.

 - When the customers postpone their consumption and purchasing of goods and services, it affects both, the micro, and macroeconomic factors.
-Due to this, the investment is suspended leading to recession, depression, increase in the unemployment rate, etc.
+Due to this, the investment is suspended leading to recession, depression, an increase in the unemployment rate, etc.